 In December 2010, Micaela White, from Plano, TX, was diagnosed with Acute Myeloid Leukemia.
 On August 17, 2011, this amazing, beautiful girl was taken from us at the age of 18.
 This tremendous loss led me to Ali Dietz and her mother, Mary Alice Dietz.
 They had experienced a similar loss of their close friend, Jacquie Hirsch, and therefore, started an organization called Dancers Give Back, based out of Buffalo, New York.
 The organization was founded 10 years ago, and the success and camaraderie it has brought to the community has been overwhelming.

 To this date, Dancers Give Back BUFFALO has donated more than $502,000 within their community to provide support to cancer patients and their families as well as cancer research being done at Roswell Cancer institute in buffalo, new york, where jacquie hirsch was treated.
 After the success of the event in Buffalo, we wantED to expand our community to other parts of the nation with the first stop in Dallas, Texas.
 Our first event took place

 January 4-5, 2014, which consisted of master classes, Q&A sessions, lectures, a silent auction of donated gifts, as well as a performance Saturday evening.
 The event was held at Bishop Lynch High School in DALLas, Texas, open to all dancers 12 years old and up (including working professionals).
 We are fortunate to have raised $27,000 our first season.
-YEARS TO FOLLOW dancers give back dallas HAS BEEN able TO DONATE JUST OVER $40,000.00 EACH YEAR. this years event is scheduled for December 28-30, 2018.
-DANCE INDUSTRY PERFORMING ARTS CENTER IS HOUSING THE EVENT THIS YEAR IN THEIR BRAND NEW FACILITIES.
+YEARS TO FOLLOW dancers give back dallas HAS BEEN able TO DONATE JUST OVER $40,000.00 EACH YEAR. this years event is scheduled for january 3-4, 2020.
+DANCE INDUSTRY PERFORMING ARTS CENTER IS HOUSING THE EVENT THIS YEAR IN THEIR new FACILITy.